 Image source: Flickr

-A. Lifted Loadouts – In these kind of loadouts, the cargo to be loaded is simply lifted by a crane and placed in the right position on the vessel
+A. Lifted Loadout – In these loadouts, the cargo is loaded by a simple lift by a crane and placed in the right position on the vessel

 Lifted Loadouts (source: www.gspoffshore.com)